 Sometimes the hardest part of planning a trip is finding the money to make it happen, especially when you have a large group of students wanting to go.
 Some students simply can’t afford to pay their own way to go on a class trip, and some school districts can’t afford to help them out.
-No student should miss out on an educational travel experience simply due to lack of funds, which is why we always highly recommend fundraising before your field trip!
+No student should miss out on an educational travel experience simply due to a lack of funds, which is why we always highly recommend fundraising before your field trip!
 Fundraising allows all students an equal opportunity to be able to financially afford a fun field trip, and it takes extra stress off of teachers, parents, and administrators.

-Here at Adventure Student Travel, we realize the importance of not only setting up a successful fundraising idea, but also offering and meeting realistic fund goals for your group.
+Here at Adventure Student Travel, we realize the importance of not only setting up a successful fundraising idea but also offering and meeting realistic fund goals for your group.
 Below we have listed our top fundraising tips for teachers, breaking down the basics of raising funds into reasonable, realistic, and really fun steps for students.

 Be SMART - In 1981, George Duran outlined a helpful objective-setting system in his article, “There’s a S.M.A.R.T.
 Way to Write Management’s Goals and Objectives.”
-Our version is a student-friendly fundraising spin off of his classic, with just a few relevant changes.
+Our version is a student-friendly fundraising spin-off of his classic, with just a few relevant changes.

 Be Specific when setting up goals, your students should know exactly what they are aiming for in the long run.

 Make it Memorable.
 Be sure that this fundraiser is a fun and overall pleasant experience for your students, this makes them both more willing to participate next year and more willing to help the community in general.